MVPStudio/standard-wordpress/README.md

 # Standard Wordpress

 This is our standard WordPress setup for Kubernetes.
-People who want to run WordPress on MVPStudio infrastructure can simply fork this repo and run a few `kubectl` commands to get a running WordPress system.
+People who want to run WordPress on MVPStudio infrastructure can simply run `setup-script.py` to generate all the k8's manifest files and apply them.

 # Quick Start

 In order to get started you will need to run the `setup-script.py`.
 But first you will need a few packages installed.
-To likely want to install them into a [venv](https://docs.python.org/3/tutorial/venv.html) and install the required files
-there:
+You likely want to create a [venv](https://docs.python.org/3/tutorial/venv.html) and install the required files there:

 ```bash
 $ python3 -m venv venv